· 3 min read

 • Etymology: Gammon, from Middle English gambon, a leg of meat

-This is pub and caff food more than it is deli food.
-The gammon steak with a fried egg, a ring of tinned pineapple, and chips is a fixture of the British pub carvery and the greasy spoon, and the sandwich is that plate stripped to its core and folded into bread.
-You order it the way you order the plate: gammon and egg, gammon and pineapple, the variable named after the meat as if the steak itself were assumed.
-It is unfussy, filling, slightly old-fashioned food, the sort that turns up on a laminated menu under sandwiches with the egg priced as an extra.
+This is pub and caff food more than deli food, and it comes straight off a famous plate.
+The gammon steak with a fried egg, a ring of tinned pineapple, and chips is a fixture of the British carvery and the greasy spoon, and the sandwich is that plate stripped to its core and folded into bread.
+You order it the way you order the plate, gammon and egg or gammon and pineapple, the variable named after the meat as if the steak were assumed.
+A fried egg sits on top with a yolk that bursts into a sauce; a ring of pineapple drives a sweet acid through the salt; a sharp pickle or a stripe of mustard does the same cutting job dry.
+A bacon sandwich shares the cure but takes a thin crisp rasher rather than a steak, and reads completely differently for it.

-The leg and the word
+The Leg and the Word

 Gammon and ham come off the same part of the pig and part company at the cooking.
-Gammon is the hind leg cured by salting, brining, or smoking and then sold raw; the moment you cook it through, it has become ham.
-Strictly, a gammon is the back leg cut from a whole cured side of bacon, while a ham is that leg cured on its own.
-The distinction is one of British and Irish butchery and barely registers elsewhere, which is why gammon as a word and a product is essentially a thing of these islands.
+Gammon is the hind leg cured by salting, brining, or smoking and then sold raw; the moment it is cooked through, it has become ham.
+More strictly, a gammon is the back leg cut from a whole cured side of bacon, while a ham is that leg cured on its own.
+The distinction is one of British and Irish butchery and barely registers elsewhere, which is why gammon as both a word and a product belongs essentially to these islands.
+The word is old: gammon came through Middle English gambon, a leg or haunch of meat attested in English from around the 1400s, tracing back through Old North French gambon to gambe, leg.